rollyourown-xyz/ryo-website-content/rollyourown/projects/how_to_maintain/index.md

 Although unrecoverable failures during upgrades are uncommon, they cannot be discounted altogether. rollyourown.xyz is an open source project and cannot *guarantee* that the code published in a project or module repository is fully working.

-It is recommended to always [back up your host server](http://localhost:1313/rollyourown/projects/how_to_back_up_and_restore/) before upgrading a project, in case the upgrade procedure fails and you are unable to roll back to the previous version of the container images.
+It is recommended to always [back up the project](/rollyourown/projects/how_to_back_up_and_restore/#how-to-back-up-an-individual-project) or [back up your host server](/rollyourown/projects/how_to_back_up_and_restore/#how-to-back-up-a-host-server) before upgrading a project, in case the upgrade procedure fails and you are unable to roll back to the previous version of the container images.

 ## Upgrading a project deployment